SysKitTeam/docs-point/governance-and-automation/metadata-review/request-metadata-review.md

 * **Click the Select metadata (2)** action, and a dropdown list of all metadata in your environment opens
 * **Select the metadata (3)** you want the review performed for
- * If the metadata is a faded gray color and cannot be selected, it means that the administrator did not enable reviews from collaborators for that specific metadata
+ * If the metadata is a faded gray color and cannot be selected, it means that the administrator did not enable metadata management for collaborators on that specific metadata
 * Once you've selected the metadata, you can **leave a comment (4)** for the owners
 * **Click the Ask Owners (5)** button to finalize the selection and send the task to the workspace owners